AdobeDocs/campaign-classic.en/help/configuration/using/data-model-best-practices.md

 There are a few solutions to minimize the need of records in Adobe Campaign:
 * Export the data in a data warehouse outside of Adobe Campaign.
 * Generate aggregated values that will use less space while being sufficient for your marketing practices.
 For example, you do not need the full customer transaction history in Adobe Campaign to keep track of the last purchases.

+You can declare the "deleteStatus" attribute in a schema.
+It is more efficient to mark the record as deleted, then postpone the deletion in the cleanup task.

 ## Performance {#performance}